Lego Disney: Duplo sets

-Duplo Disney Princess themed sets have also been produced as part of the Duplo theme and was released in January 2015.
+Duplo Disney Princess themed sets have also been produced as part of the Duplo theme and were released in January 2015.
 These sets are twice the length, height, and width of traditional Lego bricks, making them easier to handle and less likely to be swallowed by younger children.
 Despite their size, they are still compatible with traditional Lego bricks.
 The Duplo Disney Princess sets are aimed at children aged two to five, such as Disney Princess Collection (set number: 10596).

-In March 2023, 3in1 Magical Castle (set number: 10998) will be released on 1 April 2023.
+In March 2023, 3-in-1 Magical Castle (set number: 10998) was announced, and released on 1 April 2023.

 Collectible minifigures

-The Lego Disney Series 1 (set number: 71012) was released 1 May 2016 as a part of Lego Minifigures theme, and includes characters from various Disney films, shows, and musicals.
+The Lego Disney Series 1 (set number: 71012) was released 1 May 2016 as a part of Lego Minifigures theme, and includes characters from various Disney films, TV shows, and musicals.
 It consists of 18 figures instead of the usual 16.

-The Lego Disney Series 2 (set number: 71024) was released on 1 May 2019 as a part of Lego Minifigures theme, and includes characters from various Disney films, shows, and musicals.
+The Lego Disney Series 2 (set number: 71024) was released on 1 May 2019 as a part of Lego Minifigures theme and includes characters from various Disney films, TV shows, and musicals.
 It consists of 18 figures instead of the usual 16.

-The Lego Disney 100 Minifigure Series will be released on 1 May 2023 as a part of Lego Minifigures theme, and includes characters from various Disney films, shows, and musicals.
+The Lego Disney 100 Minifigure Series (set number: 71038) was released on 1 May 2023 as a part of Lego Minifigures theme, and includes characters from various Disney films, TV shows, and musicals.
 It consists of 18 figures instead of the usual 16.